Jade-GG/custom-reorder/README.md

 ## Usage

+> [!NOTE] You will need to make sure that the `SKU` field can be filtered by.
+This means that `Visible in Advanced Search` needs to be enabled on this attribute.

 This package will not work out of the box, however it contains a few blade components that will help make it easy.
 To set up this package you should do the following:

 - Wrap the `x-rapidez-reorder::reorderable` component around your products table with a `v-bind:items` containing your items.
 If you're not using the standard magento order data, ideally the items should be in the same format as [OrderItem in the GraphQL API](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#definition-OrderItem), or in the same format as [CartItemInput](https://developer.adobe.com/commerce/webapi/graphql-api/index.html#definition-CartItemInput) (in this case you should add the `cart-items` prop).
 If you can't or won't add the `entered_options` and `selected_options`, any configurable items will be grayed out.